 Ask a random bunch of people what they associate with Japan, and someone will probably allude to the Japanese salaryman.
 These are the hardworking white collar workers who powered the country’s post-war economic rise.

-The Japanese salaryman lives for his company (at which he landed lifetime employment straight out of university or even high school).
+The Japanese salaryman is a model of Japanese work culture: He lives for his company (at which he landed lifetime employment straight out of university or even high school).
 He supports his family.
 He works impossibly long hours.
 And he does it all without complaint.

 But technological advances may be about to render this national symbol of work-life imbalance obsolete.